Looking to know about payroll tax holiday? You're at the right place then.

-The payroll tax holiday is a deferral of payroll tax collection until a certain date, at which point those taxes would become due.
+The payroll tax holiday is also known as payroll tax deferral of payroll tax collection until a certain date, at which point those taxes would become due.

 For example, suppose someone earns $100 a week before deductions of employees' social security taxes from their job.
-In that case, they will owe about $11 in Social Security cut ($70 per month) plus another $13 because Medicare tax is split into two portions: Hospital Insurance which pays for hospitalization costs but not doctor visits, long-term care expenses, or prescription drugs; and Supplementary Medical Insurance which pays for doctor visits, long-term care expenses, and prescription drugs.
+In that case, they will owe about $11 in the Portion of Social Security ($70 per month) plus another $13 because Medicare tax is split into two portions: Hospital Insurance employee portion; which pays for hospitalization costs but not doctor visits, long-term care expenses, or prescription drugs; and Supplementary Medical Insurance which pays for doctor visits, long-term care expenses, and prescription drugs.

 When it was first introduced in 2011, it involved only employees who earned less than $106,800 per year.
 This report meant that anyone making over this amount would not receive any relief from these taxes at all.
 The new rules of this tax will apply to each individual's earnings rather than their total income to avoid penalizing those with joint incomes or single parents working two jobs to make ends meet.

-The tax holiday was only made available for employees making less than $104,000 a year.
+The tax holiday was made available for employees making less than $104,000 a year.
 Many private employers decided not to participate at all in the program.
-Many large firms, including UPS, FedEx, and CVS, issued statements that they would not be participating, citing the burden it would place on employees to pay back the money owed in 2021 and the challenges to updating payroll systems.
+Many large firms, including UPS, FedEx, and CVS, issued statements that they won't participate, citing the burden it would place on employees to pay back the money owed in 2021 and the challenges of updating payroll systems.

-The tax deferment was only available to those who qualified for the program in September, but not everyone who qualified will be affected.
+The tax deferment was only available to those who qualified for the program in September, but not everyone who is qualified will get the benefit.
 No, the tax holiday was introduced by President Obama to stimulate economic growth at that time.
 Employers are not required to offer this type of break, but many did.
 The idea for a temporary reduction in Social Security taxes first came up during President Bush’s second term and gained momentum when Barack Obama became president in 2009.

 It was then signed into law on February 17, 2010, as part of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
 The United States Congress decided to extend the payroll-tax break for 160 million Americans until December 31, 2020.
 They also expanded eligibility by reducing social security payroll taxes on earnings up to $132,900 from 12.40% to 11.28%.